 Most people benefit from supplementing with a quality probiotic on a daily basis as part of their supplement regimen.
 The most common strains in probiotic supplements are Lactobacillus and Bifidobacterium, however there are over 35 species of Bifidobacteria and 125 species of Lactobacilli making up the majority of gut microflora found in the large bowel or colon.

-Be informed!
 All probiotics are not created equal.
 They are also necessary for gut rebuilding (fermented foods alone don’t have the aggressive strains necessary to recolonize the gut).
 Opt for high-quality probiotics only.
 Always check the list of ingredients and the expiration date as some retailers keep expired products on their shelves.